 LinkedIn is an awesome place to syndicate your content.

-For example, I published this study of YouTube ranking factors on my blog about two years ago:
+For example, I published this study of YouTube ranking factors on my blog few years ago:

 This post did well.
 Lots of people read my post and shared it on social media.